bluekamandy/Creative-Coding-Course-with-SwiftProcessing/README.md

 ### Processing Resources

 SwiftProcessing is fundamentally different from Processing and p5.js.
-That said, the communities and resources available for those platforms can be enormously helpful.
+That said, the communities and resources available for those platforms can be enormously helpful and once you learn the differences between Processing/p5.js and SwiftProcessing it can be easy to translate between the frameworks.

 - [processing.org](https://processing.org/)
 - [p5js.org](https://p5js.org/)